daviddlinuconn/CSE-3250-Lab-2/README.md

 # nginx Load Balancer Lab 2 modified with PyJokes

-This is a modified version of the NginxLoadBalancer demonstration from Phil Bradford all credit goes to him and his project: https://github.com/wonder-phil/nginxLoadBalancerPythonFlask/tree/main
+This is a modified version of the NginxLoadBalancer demonstration from Professor Bradford all credit goes to him and his project: https://github.com/wonder-phil/nginxLoadBalancerPythonFlask/

-TO get this working:
+To get this running:

-1. docker-compose up
+1. git clone this repository
-2. python3 load_driver.py
+2. pip install required components
-3. curl -v -X GET "http://localhost:8080/"
+4. docker-compose up
-4. curl -H "Content-Type: application/json" -d "{\\"heads\\":6 }" -X POST "http://localhost:8080/compute"
+5. python3 load_driver.py

-# NOTE clear docker containers from the cache
+6. curl -H "Content-Type: application/json" -d "{\\"heads\\":6 }" -X POST "http://localhost:8080/compute"
-## docker-compose down --rmi all
+7. gracefully shut down the system with docker-compose down